9/16 Projection, Banner Drop, and Demonstration

-4/25 Protest
+4/25 Demonstration

 On April 25, one week after Luigi Mangione's indictment on federal charges, protesters rallied outside the federal courthouse to demand urgent healthcare reform and highlight concerns over the Attorney General's calls for the death penalty.